ryantd42/NY-Legislative-Git/2023/A5613B-2023/bill.md

  engaging in manual retrieval or redactions from non-electronic  records, the  agency shall be required to retrieve or extract such record or data electronically.
-[Any programming necessary to retrieve] THE RETRIEVAL OF a record OR DATA maintained in a computer storage system  and  [to]  THE transfer  OF  that  record  to  the medium requested by a person or to A MEDIUM THAT WOULD allow the transferred record to  be  read  or  printed shall not be deemed to be the [preparation or] creation of a new record.
+[Any programming necessary to retrieve] THE RETRIEVAL OF a record maintained in a computer storage system and [to]  THE  transfer OF  that  record to the medium requested by a person or to A MEDIUM THAT WOULD allow the transferred record to be read or printed  shall  not  be deemed to be the [preparation or] creation of a new record.
   [(b)]  (G)  All  entities  shall,  provided such entity has reasonable means available, accept requests for records submitted in  the  form  of electronic  mail  and shall respond to such requests by electronic mail,